 For best results, serve food OUTDOORS for whichever method you choose.
 Use disposable clambake bowls to make clean-up easier.

 We all know the traditional ingredients that make a clambake.
 This doesn't mean there is no room to add your own personal touch.
 Yes, the traditional ingredients are the staple but adding ingredients such as mussels, scallops or kielbasa can improve the experience.
 Include other fresh vegetables, a variety of spices or pair the seafood with a beef element to create a surf and turf.
 Use your creativity to make your clambake one-of-a-kind.

 4. Don't Forget The Extras!

-Some people claim they cannot eat lobster without a little butter or a splash of lemon.
+Some people claim they cannot eat clams or lobster without a little melted butter or a splash of lemon.
 And what are clams or oysters without hot sauce?
 Make sure these items are on hand and fully stocked.
 Do not leave the side dishes out either, this is a party.
 Just like a rockin' concert, every headliner needs an opener.
-Char-grilled baguettes with tomato and olive oil, green summer salads and fruity, creamy desserts can add to your clambake experience so once again, use your creativity.
+Char-grilled baguettes with tomato and olive oil, green summer salads, and fruity, creamy desserts can add to your clambake experience, so once again, use your creativity.